SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Inherent sense of superority, for Chacko, Oxford is the tree that allows him to see Jesus.
 Marxist.

 Ammu instead offers an alternate interpretation, instead of meeting a Jesus like figure, one actually meets a harsher figure: the ground.
 One acutally comes down to earth, and, instead of seeing Jesus and achiving salvation, chacko bites the dirt.... by destroying prebuilt systems.

-## Claim Synthesis (Babingtonization)
-### Development phase – How and So-What
-- *CLAIM*
-	- How THING THAT ATTACKS INTERGRITY OF CLAIM
-		- EVIDENCE and SPECIFICITY
-	- So what (local), THING THAT ATTACKS THE RELEVANCE OF CLAIM TOWARDS THE BROADER PICTURE
-- *CLAIM*
-	- Repeat...

-### Testing phase – Why and So-What
-- *CLAIM*
-	- Why DOES THE CLAIM ANSWER THE PROMPT?
-	- So what (global), THING THAT ATTACKS THE BROADER IMPACT OF THE CLAIM
-- *CLAIM*
-	- Repeat...
+Unexpected use of famous offers sharp dichotomy

 ## Defluffifying
 CHOSEN THESIS CLAIM